Napaman/EUCBDCMock/README.md

 Key Features

-- Minting and Burning**: Allows the EU Authority or designated entities to create or destroy tokens, controlling the total money supply.
+- Minting and Burning: Allows the EU Authority or designated entities to create or destroy tokens, controlling the total money supply.

-- Transaction Limitations**: Implements daily transaction limits, category-specific restrictions (like fuel and food), and time-based restrictions for certain types of expenditures.
+- Transaction Limitations: Implements daily transaction limits, category-specific restrictions (like fuel and food), and time-based restrictions for certain types of expenditures.

-- Sanctions**: Enables the application or lifting of sanctions on users, restricting their ability to transact based on predefined conditions or durations.
+- Sanctions: Enables the application or lifting of sanctions on users, restricting their ability to transact based on predefined conditions or durations.

-- Country-Specific Controls**: Can freeze or unfreeze spending specific to nations, potentially affecting trade and economic relations at a geopolitical level.
+- Country-Specific Controls: Can freeze or unfreeze spending specific to nations, potentially affecting trade and economic relations at a geopolitical level.

-- User-Specific Restrictions**: Capabilities to restrict activities like travel-related transactions, further controlling user behavior.
+- User-Specific Restrictions: Capabilities to restrict activities like travel-related transactions, further controlling user behavior.

 Functionality